 • 2 tbsp. finely chopped fresh basil leaves

-• 1 tbsp. finely chopped flat-leaf parsley leaves
+• 1 tbsp. finely choppe, fresh flat-leaf parsley leaves

 • Finely grated zest of 1 lemon

 • Salt and freshly ground black pepper

 • 8 prosciutto slices

 In a bowl, mash ricotta cheese with Parmesan, basil, parsley and lemon zest.
 Season well with salt and pepper.

 Take chicken breasts and cut a pocket into the thickest side of each one.
 Stuff each with one-quarter of ricotta mixture, then rub outside with a little oil.

 Lay 2 prosciutto slices on a cutting board, overlapping slightly, and place chicken on top.
 Carefully wrap prosciutto around, making sure it meets on top.
 (If necessary, use a toothpick to secure.)

 Flip breasts over and place seam-side down on baking sheet.
 Cook on top rack of oven for 20 to 25 minutes, until golden brown.
 When pressed with a finger, the meat should bounce back.
 Remove toothpicks, if using, before serving.